Women's outfitworksmart casual

 Why it works

 Two pieces, multiple occasions.
 The light blue oxford shirt brings reads slightly more casual than white.
 The midi skirt answers it — a-line silhouette in a neutral tone.
-Warm neutrals against pastels (cream with blush, camel with butter) is the softest combination in the wardrobe.
+Cream with blush, camel with butter — the softest palette in the wardrobe.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.